Control Flow Statements in Java

 }

-For checking the condition we have condition operators like less than <, greater than < , less than equal to <=, greater than equal to >=, equality operator = =, not equal !=, strict equality operator = = = it is use for type checking.
+To check the condition we have operators (less than , less than equal to =, equals = = and not equals!). = = = strict equality operator === it is use for type checking.

-= Single equal is for assignment operator
+= Single equal is for asignment operator

 if (2 == ‘2’){